Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids

 \subsubsection{Interpolating $\psi$}

-With cut-cell solids, the nodal $\psi$ values (blue in the inset) no longer fall on a perfect uniformly spaced grid.
-One could use the mesh-free moving least squares (MLS) interpolation based on $\psi$ data in a neighborhood.
-However, it requires solving small dense linear systems which becomes expensive and computing its analytical derivatives is known to be non-trivial \cite{Huerta2004}.
-Instead we extrapolate $\psi$ values to uniform grid nodes inside the solid (i.e., ${\psi_S}$ in the inset) and use quadratic B-spline kernels as in the uniform grid case.
-This extrapolation can be done in various ways, such as using MLS or simply copying (e.g., from ${\psi_C}$ to $\psi_S$) assuming discrete flux is zero on interior solid edges (dashed lines); we adopt the latter for simplicity.
-At the outer axis-aligned domain boundaries, the quadratic stencil is likewise missing data samples, so we add an additional uniform layer of $\psi$ samples outside the domain and fill it by extrapolation (copying).
-However, regardless of these extrapolation and interpolation choices near boundaries, the no-normal-flow condition is enforced only approximately; we propose an additional correction below.
+Cut-cell solids cause the nodal $\psi$ values (blue in the inset) to no longer lie in a convenient uniform grid, thereby complicating interpolation.
+One could use moving least squares (MLS) interpolation based on $\psi$ data in some neighborhood, but MLS requires solving small dense linear systems and computing the necessary analytical derivatives is difficult \cite{Huerta2004}.
+Instead we extrapolate $\psi$ values to uniform grid nodes inside the solid (i.e., ${\psi_s}$ in the inset) and use quadratic B-spline kernels as in the uniform grid case.
+This extrapolation can be done in various ways, such as using MLS or simply copying (e.g., from ${\psi_g}$ to $\psi_s$), assuming discrete flux is zero on interior solid edges (dashed lines); we adopt the latter for simplicity.
+At the outer axis-aligned domain boundaries, the quadratic stencil is also missing data samples, so we extrapolate an extra uniform layer of $\psi$ samples outside the domain.
+However, regardless of these various extrapolation and interpolation choices near boundaries, the desired pointwise no-normal-flow boundary condition is (so far) enforced only approximately; we propose a final correction below.